 Quiet chuckling continued around us.

 “That’s it!”
-Captain Morgan yelled out.
+Captain Carter yelled out.
 “Get out of my sight.
 You’re not Marines.
-You’re a pack of out of control scum, and you’ve gotten plenty of support people killed with your schoolyard antics.
+You’re a pack of out of control scum, and you are responsible for plenty of support people killed with your schoolyard antics.
 You’re going on report, every last one of you.”

-Morgan’s face was again red with rage; his right arm extended with outward with it’s index finger pointing at my chest.
+The Captain’s face was again red with rage; his right arm extended outward with its index finger pointing at my chest.

 “And get rid of that helmet,” he continued, unaccountably taking note of my appearance.
 “You look like some combat clown from a cartoon.”